Stefan Lazarević: Early years and rise to the throne

-Remains of Donjon Tower of the Kruševac Fortress, the capital of lands of the House of Lazarević, where he was born Prince Stefan Lazarević.
+Remains of Donjon Tower of the Kruševac Fortress, the capital of the lands of the House of Lazarević, where Prince Stefan Lazarević was born.

-Stefan Lazarević was born, probably, in 1377 in Kruševac, the capital of his father, Prince Lazar.
-After the Battle of Kosovo on 15 June 1389, where his father was killed, Stefan became the new Serbian prince, but before he became of age the state was ruled by his mother, Princess Milica.
-In the battle of Kosovo in 1389, both rulers were killed, the Serbian Prince Lazar and Ottoman Sultan Murad I, a rare occurrence in history.
-(Murad I was the first and the last Ottoman ruler who was killed on the battlefield).
+Stefan Lazarević was born c.
+1377 in Kruševac, Serbia.
+After his father was killed in the Battle of Kosovo on 15 June 1389, Stefan became the new Serbian prince; before he became of age, the state was ruled by his mother, Princess Milica.

-Stefan's succession came about in a specifically bad time for the state of Lazarević, who found themselves surrounded by powerful neighbors.
-On one side was Bayezid I, who withdrew after the Battle of Kosovo to consolidate his power among the Ottomans, while next door there was Vuk Branković, the husband of Stefan's sister Mara, who after the battle became the most powerful of Serbian aristocrats.
-The neighbor on the west was Bosnian king Tvrtko I (1353–1377 ban, king 1377–1391) which was considered the legitimate successor of Nemanjić crown and he portrayed the Battle of Kosovo like his own victory over the Ottomans, while their possessions in the north bordering with Hungary, King Sigismund.
-In a span until Stefan came of age, his mother Milica governed the state as his regent.
+Stefan's succession came about at an especially poor time for the state of Lazarević, which found itself surrounded by powerful neighbors.
+On one side was Bayezid I, who withdrew after the Battle of Kosovo to consolidate his power among the Ottomans, and on the other was Vuk Branković, the husband of Stefan's sister Mara, who became the most powerful of Serbian aristocrats after the battle.
+The neighbor to the west was Bosnian king Tvrtko I (1353–1377 ban, king 1377–1391), who was considered the legitimate successor of the Nemanjić crown, and he portrayed the Battle of Kosovo as his own victory over the Ottomans, while their possessions in the north bordered Hungary, ruled by King Sigismund.